 Always be thoughtful and keep your host in mind.
-For example, if she doesn’t drink alcohol, you wouldn’t want to bring wine or any other type of alcoholic drink.
-You also wouldn’t... want to regift an item that the host gave you for your last birthday.
+For example, if he or she doesn’t drink alcohol, you wouldn’t want to bring wine or any other type of alcoholic drink.
+You also wouldn’t want to regift an item that the host gave you for your last birthday.

 03 of 09

-It’s always a good idea to arrive within ten or fifteen minutes of the designated time on the invitation.
+It’s always a good idea to arrive within 10 to 15 minutes of the designated time on the invitation.
 If you get there too early, you might be in the way during party preparations.
-Conversely, if you get there an hour late, you might miss something important, like dinner.
+Conversely, if you get there an hour late, you might miss something important, such as dinner.

-If something happens that's out of your control, contact the host and let him know as soon as possible.
+If something happens that's out of your control, contact the host and let him or her know as soon as possible.
 Be gracious if you're asked to reschedule.

 04 of 09